MSchnidman/MSchnidman.github.io/_teaching/UG_TA.md

 ======
 In this course, I was responsible for leading weekly discussion sections, in which I taught students how to implement the econometric methods covered in class through statistical programming (MATLAB and Stata).
 I also graded assignments and exams, held office hours, and helped manage course logistics.
 The course was taught by Professor [Lidia Kosenkova](https://economics.virginia.edu/people/profile/lk7cb).

-My MATLAB code for the course can be found here.
+My MATLAB code for the course can be found [here](http://MSchnidman.github.io/files/Matlab_Econometric_Methods.7z)

 Mathematical Microeconomics
 ======